How to Decide on the Best Sunglasses for Your Face Shape

-Avoid sharp, rectangular and square sunglasses that will add to the squareness of your face, as well as frames that are small and petite.
+Avoid sharp, rectangular, and square sunglasses that will add to the squareness of your face, as well as frames that are small and petite.
 Instead, look for these sunglasses for square faces:

 - Large-sized glasses

-- Coloured frames
+- Colored frames

 - Oval, teardrop, or round frames